yo1995/cht_Duke_courses/README.md

 # cht_Duke_courses
 A collection for Duke courses related code.

+Please also refer to my [GitLab account at school](https://gitlab.oit.duke.edu/users/tc233/projects) for more detailed information. ;-)

 ## ECE551 Data Structure and Algorithms
 Learnt someting about coding.
 Never copy code from other sources.
 Childish toy projects might not be severe, but industrial ones really hurts!